readyready15728/misc/awakemud-notes.md

 * The Chop Shop on the ground floor of the Tacoma Mall sells various useful cyberware and also installs them.
 * There is a post office on the ground floor of the Tacoma Mall.
-* There is an ATM on the ground floor of the Tacoma Mall.
 * Jilted is a weapons store on the first floor of the Tacoma Mall.
-* Hackers' Haven on the second floor of the Tacoma Mall sells various high-end software.
+* Hackers' Haven on the second floor of the Tacoma Mall sells various software.
 * Vesalius' Forge on the first floor of the Tacoma Mall sells various cyberware and installs them.
-* OutBack on the first floor of the Tacoma Mall sells various outdoor equipment including backpacks.
+* OutBack on the second floor of the Tacoma Mall sells various outdoor equipment including backpacks and climbing gloves.
 * The Stopgap is a 24/7 convenience store.
 * The first floor of Novatech Seattle has Novatech Armor Depot, Novatech Security Depot (sells weapons and ammunition), Novatech Cyberdeck Retailer,